Indira Gandhi: Economic policy

 Gandhi presided over three Five-Year Plans as prime minister, two of which succeeded in meeting their targeted growth.

 There is considerable debate whether Gandhi was a socialist on principle or out of political expediency.
 Sunanda K. Datta-Ray described her as "a master of rhetoric ... often more posture than policy", while The Times journalist, Peter Hazelhurst, famously quipped that Gandhi's socialism was "slightly left of self-interest."
 Critics have focused on the contradictions in the evolution of her stance towards communism.
 Gandhi was known for her anti-communist stance in the 1950s, with Meghnad Desai even describing her as "the scourge of [India's] Communist Party."
 Yet, she later forged close relations with Indian communists even while using the army to break the Naxalites.
 In this context, Gandhi was accused of formulating populist policies to suit her political needs.
 She was seemingly against the rich and big business while preserving the status quo to manipulate the support of the left in times of political insecurity, such as the late 1960s.
 Although in time Gandhi came to be viewed as the scourge of the right-wing and reactionary political elements of India, leftist opposition to her policies emerged.
-As early as 1969, critics had begun accusing her of insincerity and machiavellianism.
-The Indian Libertarian wrote that: "it would be difficult to find a more machiavellian leftist than Mrs Indira Gandhi ... for here is Machiavelli at its best in the person of a suave, charming and astute politician."
+As early as 1969, critics had begun accusing her of insincerity and Machiavellianism.
+The Indian Libertarian wrote, "it would be difficult to find a more machiavellian leftist than Mrs Indira Gandhi... for here is Machiavelli at its best in the person of a suave, charming and astute politician."
 J. Barkley Rosser Jr. wrote that "some have even seen the declaration of emergency rule in 1975 as a move to suppress [leftist] dissent against Gandhi's policy shift to the right."
 In the 1980s, Gandhi was accused of "betraying socialism" after the beginning of Operation Forward, an attempt at economic reform.
 Nevertheless, others were more convinced of Gandhi's sincerity and devotion to socialism.
-Pankaj Vohra noted that "even the late prime minister's critics would concede that the maximum number of legislations of social significance was brought about during her tenure ... [and that] she lives in the hearts of millions of Indians who shared her concern for the poor and weaker sections and who supported her politics."
+Pankaj Vohra noted that "even the late prime minister's critics would concede that the maximum number of legislations of social significance was brought about during her tenure... [and that] she lives in the hearts of millions of Indians who shared her concern for the poor and weaker sections and who supported her politics."